-With over 120 wineries in Santa Ynez Valley, it's no wonder this tiny town has some wine tasting rooms of its own.
+With over 120 wineries in Santa Ynez Valley, it's no wonder this tiny town has wine tasting rooms of its own.
 The region is known for its Chardonnay, Syrah and Pinot Noir wines, but you will find other varietals as well.
-Start at one end of Bell Street and make your way down the six funky blocks to discover the unique wine tasting rooms.
+Start at one end of Bell Street and make your way down the six funky blocks to discover unique wine tasting rooms.

 We recommend sharing a tasting so you can try more wine tasting rooms.
 It will also cut your tasting cost in half!

 Bedford Winery was our favourite wine tasting room we visited.
 We sat in the outdoor courtyard and tasted wines while jazz music filled the air.
 We were lucky to have the winemaker pour and explain our wines.
 Our favourite wine was the 2012 Old Man Red, a blend of Cabernet Franc with some Bordeaux varietals.
 We bought a bottle!

 Open daily from 11 AM - 5 PM.

 Best for the vibe: Lo-fi wines

 Lo-fi Wines was founded by two lifelong friends who have a passion for music and wine.
 Their motto is: "Life is like wine and music.
 Both are filled with resonance, distortion, simplicity, modesty, intimacy and ingenious integrity of the natural processes."